measurement-factory/squid-notes/thumbs.md

 ----

-If you have to change a source code line for some PR-related reason, then do apply basic cleanup changes as well (e.g., HERE removal and NULL replacement).
+<a name="pr-polish-changed"></a>If you have to change a source code line for some PR-related reason, then do
+apply basic cleanup changes as well (e.g., HERE removal and NULL replacement).
 ----